crackcomm/ocaml-boxroot/README.md

   `caml_alloc_small(1,0)`,
 - `boxroot`: a `boxroot` disguised as an immediate (reference implementation described further below),
+- `naive`: like `boxroot`, but without taking advantage of the full expressiveness of boxroot (for the local roots benchmark below)
 - `global`: a block allocated outside the OCaml heap (disguised as an immediate) containing a global root, and
 - `generational`: idem, but using a generational